finanalyst/rakuast-rakudoc-render/README.md

 *  [an object for numerating items headings](Numeration.md)

 # RenderTextify utility
-The utility `bin/RenderTexify` can be called with a RakuDoc source and it extracts information about the file, such as its name and modification date, which are included in the rendered output.
-The Rakudo compiler only provides the AST to the render method, so a filename cannot be included in the output.
+The utility `bin/RenderTexify` can be called with a RakuDoc source and it saves the result directly to a file, rather than to STDOUT.

 For example, bin/RenderTextify rakudociem-ipsum